chulminy/AE_ENVE_GEOE_121/README.md

 You can express same operation in various ways.
 (1) Make things working!!
 (Very important), (2) Understand a model answer and what you haven't thought about, (3) Think about how to improve your code with this logic, (4)

+How to read MATLAB documents and find information from Google using correct keywords

 ### FAQs
 #### How to complete the course with over 90
 * Attend all labs and review lecture slides and tutorials before coming to labs
+* Post and answer at least one question
+* Visit a TA office
 * Editor & Debugging rather than command windows
 * Avoiding mnenonic variable names
 * Pleas use editor and workspace.
 * Googling and Doc command for
+* Do not

 ####
 (1) Monday and Tuesday:
 (2) Thursday to Monday:
 (3)

 #### I am a civil engineer.
 Why do I learn programming?
 - Do not use an MS excel, Wolfram|Alpha, and calculator